Warning

 Raises:

-ValueError – if function communicators mismatch each other or the ensemble spatial communicator, or is the functions are in different spaces
+ValueError – If Function communicators mismatch each other or the ensemble spatial communicator, or if the Functions are in different spaces

 Parameters: